 Since 1967, OEN has been a source for news, announcements, and information on the world of Anglo-Saxon studies.
 Its annual Bibliography and Year's Work in Old English Studies are used by thousands of scholars worldwide.

 The current issue is 45.3, co-edited by Mary Dockray Miller.
 It is available here.
-Issue 45.1&2, the Year's Work in Old English.
-It was mailed out the week of 5 January.
-45.1 is here: Table of Contents.
+Issue 45.1&2, the Year's Work in Old English, was mailed out the week of 5 January.
+45.1 is in the archives, here: Table of Contents.

-45.3 will be online by 31 January.
-It is co-edited by Mary Dockray-Miller.
-She accepts essays, notes, syllabi, and other pedagogical tools for publication every year in issue 3.
-Submit proposals or essays here.
-45.4, our annual bibliography, will be late.
-Print issue 45.3&4 is expected by mid-February.
+45.4, our annual bibliography, is late.
+Print issue 45.3&4 is expected by mid-December.
 (If you have or know of work that should be included in the annual bibliography, please contact Dan Donoghue or the relevant subject editor, listed here.)

 New Books and Reports

 The OEN Subsidia has been reconstituted as Old English Publications.
 In partnership with the Arizona Center for Medieval and Renaissance Studies, OEN will continue to publish brief studies, editions, bibliographies, and other volumes for scholarly and classroom use.
 We do not publish monographs.
 Here is a list of volumes, some of which are for sale through Medieval Institute Publications (WMU).
-Our first volume has appeared: Jane Toswell, trans.
+Our first volume is Jane Toswell, trans.
 Jorge Luis Borges: Germanic Literatures.
-The next volume will appear in 2015, a translation by Valentine A. Pakis of Frederick Klaeber's Commentary on the Old English Version of Bede's Ecclesiastical History, introduction by Sharon Rowley.
+The second volume is Valentine A. Pakis, trans., Frederick Klaeber's Commentary on the Old English Version of Bede's Ecclesiastical History, introduction by Sharon Rowley.
 Please contact the editor if you wish to propose a volume.

 OEN Archives and Offprints

 The MLA job list advertises a number of Old English jobs.